 OR call (260) 482-3759

-What is Periodontal Maintenance
+What is Periodontal Maintenance?

 If someone is diagnosed with Periodontal Disease (Gum Disease) the dentist will require frequent Periodontal Maintenance visits.
 This is different from a regular cleaning but is still considered a preventative care measure.
 This treatment normally occurs after the patient has completed scaling and root planing, also known as a dental deep cleaning.

 Reason for 3 Months Dental Cleanings

 A dentist may diagnose you with Gingivitis or Periodontitis based on the measurement of space between the tooth and the gums.
 For measurements that are 4mm or above, gum disease is present.
-Due to this space, caused by your body’s response to poor dental hygiene, plaque and tartar have accumulated under the gum’s surface.
+Due to this space (called a pocket), caused by your body’s response to poor dental hygiene, plaque and tartar have accumulated under the gum’s surface.